CS 112

 Once you are confident that you have fixed all of the problems in the code, put the revised program in your ps1_partI file as your answer to this question.
 (See the guidelines at the start of Part I for how to create this file.)

-2. Assume that the following variable declarations have already been executed:
+2. (5 points) Assume that the following variable declarations have already been executed:

 Given the statements above, determine the value of each of the following expressions.
 Make sure that your answers clearly indicate the type of each value.
 In particular, floating-point values should have a decimal and strings should be surrounded by double quotes.